nextflow-io/nextflow/docs/developer-env.md

 To create a dev container with an existing image:

 1. Create a Dev Container `.json` under `.devcontainer/devcontainer.json` in the root of your project.
-1. Add an image with the required tooling, and customizations, to the `.json` file.
+1. Add an image with the Nextflow tooling, and VS Code customizations, to the `.json` file.
 For example:

     ```json
     {